Compensation Workbench is not Considering FTE Factor for Calculating Annual Salary

 They have a global merit plan with the plan frequency of "Annually".
 Base Salary is not calculation correctly for part time employees whose working hours are less than 40 hours. for example: an employee's salary is $30/hr and works for 32 hours/week so, Annualization Factor = 1664 FTE Factor = 0.8 Annual Salary = 49920

 But in CWB allocations page, its showing annual salary(base salary) as 62400.
 Reports like Employee Compensation History are showing correct base salary and annualization factor, i.e 49920 & 1664.

 On further research in the back end, its storing/calculating FTE_FACTOR, SALARY_1_YEAR_ANN_FCTR correctly in ben_cwb_person_info table, but not PAY_ANNUALIZATION_FACTOR.
 It has the standard value 2080 for PAY_ANNUALIZATION_FACTOR

 EXPECTED BEHAVIOR Expect to see the correct Base Salary for the part time employee.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!